open-edge-insights/video-ingestion/README.md

       }
       ```

-  **Note:** The RTSP URI of the physical camera depends on how it is configured using the camera software.
+    > **Note:** The RTSP URI of the physical camera depends on how it is configured using the camera software.
 One can use VLC Network Stream to verify the RTSP URI to confirm the RTSP source.

-  **Refer [docs/rtsp_doc.md](docs/rtsp_doc.md) for more information/configuration on rtsp camera.**

  ----
 * `RTSP simulated camera using cvlc`

   * `OpenCV Ingestor`